 On successful completion of the course students will be able to:

-1. The capacity to locate and use primary sources of legal history efficiently and effectively;
+1. Demonstrate capacity to locate and use primary sources of legal history efficiently and effectively;

-2. The capacity to engage in legal research and craft arguments based on a legal history topic provided by your lecturers;
+2. Demonstrate capacity to engage in legal research and craft arguments in writing based on a legal history topic provided by your lecturers;

-3. A capacity for critical reflection on the process of law reform in nineteenth century England, including the role of law reform committees and their report, social movements and organisations, the Parliament and executive government
+3. Critically reflect on the process of law reform in nineteenth century England, including the role of law reform committees and their report, social movements and organisations, the Parliament and executive government

 Topics covered in this course: